robfletcher/grails-gson/readme.md

 The plugin's parsing is compatible with that done by the default JSON handler so you should see no difference in the result.

+## Configuration

+The plugin supports a few configurable options.
+Where equivalent configuration applies to the standard Grails _JSON_ converter then the same configuration can be used for the _GSON_ converter.

+`grails.converters.default.pretty.print`
+: if set to `true` this will cause serialization to output pretty-printed JSON unless `grails.converters.json.pretty.print` is set to `false`.

+`grails.converters.json.pretty.print`
+: if set to `true` this will cause serialization to output pretty-printed JSON

 ## Version history

 ### [1.0.1](https://github.com/robfletcher/grails-gson/issues?milestone=2)